 How Digital to Analogue Converters (DAC) works?

 The input of a Digital to Analogue Converters (D/A) is an n-bit binary signal, available in parallel form.
 Normally, digital signals are available at the output of latches or registers and the voltages correspond to logic 0 and logic 1.
 We should know that the logic levels (0 or 1) do not have precisely fixed voltages.
-Therefore, these voltages are applied directly to the converter for digital-to-analogue computation, but they are used to operate digitally controlled switches.
-The switch is operated to one of the two positions depending upon the digital signal logic levels (logic 0 or logic 1) which connects precisely fixed voltages or voltage references V(1) or V(0) to the converter input, corresponding to logic 1 and logic 0 respectively.
+Therefore, these voltages are applied directly to the converter for digital-to-analogue computation.
+But they used to operate digitally controlled switches.
+The switch mainly operated to one of the two positions depending upon the digital signal logic levels (logic 0 or logic 1).
+Which connects precisely fixed voltages or voltage references V(1) or V(0) to the converter input, corresponding to logic 1 and logic 0 respectively.

 Vo = K (2n-1 . bn–1 + 2n–2 . bn–2 + 2n–3 . bn–3 + ………+ 22. b2 + 2. b1 + b0).